pingcap/docs/tiproxy/tiproxy-configuration.md

 #### `conn-buffer-size`

 + Default Value: `0`
-+ Support hot-reload: yes
++ Support hot-reload: yes, but for new connections
++ Range: `[1024, 16777216]`
 + This configuration item lets you decide the connection buffer size in bytes, e.g. `1024` means 1K buffer.
 The minimum size is `1K`, and the maximum size is `16M`.
 It is a tradeoff between memory and performance.
-By default, when it is `0`, TiProxy will manage the buffer size automatically.
+By default, when it is `0`, TiProxy will use a buffer of default size.
 However, a larger buffer might yield better performance results.

 #### `pd-addrs`